PegasusMKD/integrated-systems-leptos/README.md

  - [ ] Make components more generic
  - [ ] Implement a # column to the tables which properly updates, but only itself gets updated, not entire DOM of the table
  - [ ] Re-organize the code-base to be easier to navigate and access structs/traits/impls
- - [ ] Add "redirects" if user is not authenticated
+ - [ ] Add "redirects" if user is not authenticated - Partially implemented
  - [ ] Implement user details page (page where the user can update their own information)
+ - [ ] Implement logic for config which determines which deployment.toml it should use

  [this repo]: https://github.com/ThePrimeagen/orgwasm
  [this project]: https://github.com/PegasusMKD/Integrated-Systems-Homework